vinceimbat/vinceimbat/content/lms/my monthly review routine.md

 # Part I: Write the monthly report.

-1. Determine my general progress in projects and areas by reviewing all [[Daily review]] reports for the past month to create a monthly report ([[lms/monthly reports]]).
+1. Determine my general progress in projects and areas by reviewing all [[Daily review]] reports for the past month to create a monthly report ([[lms/monthly reports|monthly reports]]).
 Use the [[templates/monthly report|monthly report]] template.
 2. Still in your monthly report, list other noteworthy things like events, movies, TV series, and music you listened to during the month.
 3. While writing the monthly report, do the following whenever necessary:
    - Transfer emergent tasks to Things 3.
    - Transfer emergent projects to Things 3.
-   - Adjust list of areas across Obsidian, Finder/Dropbox, Google Drive, and Things as needed.
+   - Adjust list of areas across Obsidian, Finder, Google Drive, and Things 3 as needed.

 # Part II: Review my sky level